Eric Brewer (scientist) Eric A.

 There’s some confusion as to who exactly was there in the audience that night, partly because there was another concert just six weeks later, but mostly because it’s considered to be a gig that changed western music culture forever.
 So iconic and important has that appearance become that David Nolan wrote a book, I Swear I Was There: The Gig That Changed the World, investigating just whose claim to have been present was justified.
 Because the 4th of June is generally considered to be the genesis of punk rock6.
 We know three chords but you can only pick two The Sex Pistols had shown that barely-constrained fury was more important to their contemporaries than art-school structuralism, giving anyone with three chords and something to say permission to start a band.

-Peter Deutsch and others at Sun Microsystems originally asserted programmers new to distributed applications invariably make.
+Peter Deutsch and others at Sun Microsystems (now Oracle Corporation) originally asserted programmers new to distributed applications invariably make.
 These assumptions ultimately prove false, resulting either in the failure of the system, a substantial reduction in system scope, or in large, unplanned expenses required to redesign the system to meet its original goals.
 The fallacies The fallacies are summarized below: Effects of the fallacies History See also References External links Www.cs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf.
 Paxos (computer science)

 Consensus protocols are the basis for the state machine approach to distributed computing, as suggested by Leslie Lamport and surveyed by Fred Schneider.
 The state machine approach is a technique for converting an algorithm into a fault-tolerant, distributed implementation.